First published by Salon (1998). Reposted with permission.

 Maimonides' views evoke not only the Victorians, the doctrines that underlie female circumcision and the "unconscious motives" Dr. DeMeo wrote about: They also hark back to the forbidden fruits of sex and religion that have festered in the gardens of earthly delight ever since Adam and Eve discovered the apple.

 Considering the troubling history of circumcision in light of my own son's corpulent little penis, I'm reminded that it is the choice -- and in some cases, the courage -- of American parents that will determine whether the next generation of American men reclaims what is rightfully theirs to begin with.
 In this regard it might be the late Dr. Benjamin Spock who stands for conventional wisdom at its best.
 When asked about circumcision in an interview with Redbook in 1989, he said quite simply, "My own preference, if I had the good fortune to have another son, would be to leave his little penis alone."

 Photo courtesy of peaceful parenting mom, Christina King, of Intact Iowa.

-Intact related onesies and tees available at Made By Momma.
+Intact related onesies and tees from Made By Momma.